jnchuhaiwebsite/16.2-veo3/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-© 2025 Animage AI - All rights reserved
+© 2025 veo3 AI - All rights reserved